Stephon Tuitt: 2014

-The Pittsburgh Steelers drafted Tuitt in the second round (46th overall) of the 2014 NFL Draft.
+The Steelers drafted Tuitt in the second round (46th overall) of the 2014 NFL draft.
 On June 18, 2014, the Steelers signed him to a four-year, $4.60 million contract with $2.72 million guaranteed and a signing bonus of $1.67 million.

 He entered training camp his rookie year, competing with Cameron Heyward, Brett Kiesel, and Cam Thomas for a starting defensive end position.
 To begin the regular season, he was named the backup weakside defensive end behind Heyward.

 He made his professional regular season debut in the Steelers' season-opener against the Cleveland Browns.
-The next game, he recorded his first career tackle in the Steelers' 6–26 loss to the Baltimore Ravens.
+The next game, he recorded his first career tackle in the Steelers' 26–6 loss to the Baltimore Ravens.
 On December 7, 2014, he made his first career start against the Cincinnati Bengals and finished the 42–21 victory with two combined tackles.
-In Week 16, Tuitt collected a season-high three solo tackles and made his first career sack on Kansas City Chiefs' quarterback Alex Smith.
+In Week 16, Tuitt collected a season-high three solo tackles and made his first career sack on Kansas City Chiefs quarterback Alex Smith.
 He also forced a fumble from Chiefs' running back Jamaal Charles and helped the Steelers defeat the Chiefs, 20–12.
 He finished his rookie season with 19 combined tackles, one sack, one forced fumble, and a fumble recovery while appearing in all 16 regular season games and starting four of them.
-He received an overall grade of 43.0 from Pro Football Focus in 2014.
+He received an overall grade of 43.0 from Pro Football Focus (PFF) in 2014.

 The Steelers finished the season with an 11–5 record to clinch an AFC North pennant.
-On January 3, 2015, he appeared in his first career playoff game and made two solo tackles as the Steelers lost, 17–30, in the AFC Wildcard game to the Baltimore Ravens.
+On January 3, 2015, he appeared in his first career playoff game and made two solo tackles as the Steelers lost, 30–17, in the AFC Wildcard game to the Ravens.